 Getting Started with Bird Song ID

 If you’re new to bird song identification, don’t worry!
 It takes time, but with practice, you’ll get better.
 Start by listening to the birds around you, paying attention to the more common species.
-The more you listen, the better you’ll get at recognizing the different pitches, rhythms, and tones that make each bird unique.
+The more you listen, the better you’ll get.
+You will start recognizing the different pitches, rhythms, and tones that make each bird unique.

 Location Matters